Information for Parents and Families

 NOTE: Some students with an AA or an AS degree choose to enter the workforce immediately.
 Students with an AAS degree may opt for transfer to a four-year institution through special articulation agreements.

-Prospective students and others interested in Wake Tech are invited to tour our campuses with Admissions staff.
+Prospective students and others interested in Wake Tech are invited to tour our campuses with Admissions Office staff.
 Tours are scheduled in advance.

 - Southern Wake Campus – Montague Hall